azadyasar/NeuralMachineTranslation/README.md

                         --dec_dropout 0.35 \
 ```

-Here is what you should see after the translation script runs successfullyŞ
+Here is what you should see after the translation script runs successfully
 <img src="figures/translation.png" alt="Translation screen">

 Attention map of the translation is saved to the same folder as follows: